 Hobbies are meant to be enjoyed.
-And in many cases, turning a hobby into a money-making hobby can certainly enhance the enjoyment level.
+And in many cases, turning a hobby into a money-making hobby can enhance the enjoyment level.

-- Top 10 Hobbies That Pay
+- Top 10 Hobbies That Make Money

 - Entertainment Hobbies — Watch, Play and Earn

 - Visual Arts Hobbies —Photography, Video and Design

 - Performance and Media Hobbies — Put Yourself in the Spotlight

 - Style Hobbies — Help People, Places and Events Look Fabulous

 - DIY Hobbies — Build and Fix Things